Utah UCCJEA

 (a) hold an evidentiary hearing;

-transcript of the record of the hearing, the evidence otherwise presented, and
+record of the hearing, the evidence otherwise presented, and any evaluation

-having physical custody of the child to appear in the proceeding with or without
+custody of the child to appear in the proceeding with or without the child.

 necessary expenses will be advanced or reimbursed.
 If the person who has